 2. Wareham Forest

 Wareham Forest is an ideal spot to connect with nature near Wareham.
 It’s a large area consisting of open heathland and plantations of conifers.
-A large portion of the forest was devastated by a fire last year, but Forestry England are working hard to repair the damage and protect the surviving flora.
+A large portion of the forest was devastated by a fire in 2020, but Forestry England are working hard to repair the damage and protect the surviving flora.
 There are several walking and biking trails so it’s easy to get out and enjoy the local wildlife!

 The RSPB nature reserve at Arne, overlooking Poole Harbour, is a bit of a hidden gem near Wareham.
 It’s a stunning area of countryside filled with heather, gorse, and ferns, as well as an abundance of bird- and wildlife.
 Arne is also one of the few places in England where it’s possible to see sika deer in the wild – and close-up encounters are not unusual!